-Perform a system reset using the factory default T1 and card parameters.
+Perform a system reset using the factory default E1 and card parameters.
 Refer to the documentation for default values.

-Note: A system reset will clear all configuration information in the Community table and the Trap IP table.
+Note: This will also reset the Community and Trap IP tables.

 8.3 Set System Real-Time Clock

 Select Maintenance Set System Real-Time Clock.
 Set date and time for the system.